NCSU-Libraries/Social-Media-Combine/README.md

 Visit:
  - Lentil: <http://localhost:3001>
  - Social Feed Manager: <http://localhost:8001>
+ - twarc: run `vagrant ssh` on the command line and then the twarc.py commands described in the [official twarc documentation](https://github.com/edsu/twarc).
+Store output files in the `/vagrant/archive/twarc-store` directory.
  - Configuration tool: <http://localhost:8081>

 > To stop the Social Media Combine virtual machine, run `vagrant halt` in the project directory.